pub struct Shape {

 pub fn case(&self) -> &ShapeCase

-When boolean helper methods like .is_none()
+When boolean helper methods like .is_none() and .is_null() are not

-enough, you can match against the underlying ShapeCase
+enough, you can match against the underlying ShapeCase by obtaining an

-reference using the shape.case()
+immutable &ShapeCase reference using the shape.case() method.

 Sourcepub fn bool(locations: impl IntoIterator<Item = Location>) -> Self